breezy-weather/breezy-weather/HELP.md

 # Help / Frequently Asked Questions

-## App shows “Current location” instead of the reverse geocoded address
+## App shows “Current location” instead of the address

-First of all, reverse geocoding is absolutely not required to get an accurate forecast, since it’s based on your longitude and latitude, not on your address, which is a totally different process.
+First of all, address lookup is absolutely not required to get an accurate forecast, since it’s based on your longitude and latitude, not on your address, which is a totally different process.

 If it’s still an important matter to you, you will need to choose as your main source [a weather source supporting reverse geocoding](https://github.com/breezy-weather/breezy-weather/blob/main/docs/SOURCES.md#location).

+**New in v5.4.3 (unreleased):** you can now select your address lookup source.

 ## Troubleshooting errors